-“Twinkling silver with a touch of blue,” a line from Tatsuro Yamashita’s Christmas Eve song, describes perfectly what certain Tokyo areas look like during wintertime.
+“Twinkling silver with a touch of blue,” a line from Tatsuro Yamashita’s Christmas Eve song, gives an idea on how certain Tokyo areas look like during wintertime.
 Given that Japan almost exclusively follows Shinto and Buddhist belief, the popularity of Christmas may be surprising.
-It is probably fair to say that the Japanese celebrate Christmas as a fun holiday, pretty much like how they treat other Western holidays such as Valentine’s Day or Halloween.
+I guess it is fair to say that the Japanese celebrate Christmas as a fun holiday, pretty much like how they treat other Western holidays such as Valentine’s Day or Halloween.

 Christmas Lights Galore